mieubrisse/personal-writing/ben-franklin-analysis/post.md

 Modern wisdom says you've got to look out for yourself, and do what you need to get ahead.
 Just watch the people in Mr. Beast videos.

 But the internet's got us all living in [Big Brother](https://en.wikipedia.org/wiki/Big_Brother_(American_TV_series)).
-Our dastardly and delightful deeds are captured forever, and spread to a huge audience.
+Our dastardly and delightful deeds are captured forever, and broadcast to a huge audience.

 So honorable folks today get a double boost: they're rarer and therefore more valuable, and their positive reputation spreads farther.

-Here's Naval Ravikant's take:
+Here's Naval Ravikant:

 > Compound interest also happens in your reputation.
 If you have a sterling reputation and you keep building it for decades upon decades, people will notice.
 Your reputation will literally end up being thousands or tens of thousands of times more valuable than somebody else who was very talented but is not keeping the compound interest in reputation going.